MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-1.md

 ---
-description: This tutorial demonstrates how to add UWP XAML user interfaces, create MSIX packages, and incorporate other modern components into your WPF app.
+description: This tutorial demonstrates how to migrate the entire Contoso Expenses app from the .NET Framework 4.7.2 to .NET Core 3.
 title: Migrate the Contoso Expenses app to .NET Core 3 ms.topic: article ms.date: 06/27/2019